When I was growing up there was less pressure on families. Children followed a path that involved school, with a guaranteed job at the end.

 - Listen and take advice from people who feel they can help.
 Sometimes just listening to another person’s viewpoint on what you’re dealing with can shift negative thoughts.

-- Get to know yourself and how you think and feel is important.
-Take time out for yourself so that you learn to re-adjust to living on your own so that you’re comfortable with everything;
+- Get to know yourself how you think and feel is important.
+Take time out for yourself so that you learn to re-adjust to living on your own and so that you’re comfortable with everything;

 - Retain old friendships.
 Organise your time so that you have time to meet up with old friends.

 - You may feel pressured because of financial restraints, but that shouldn’t be your reason for taking a job.
 With patience the right job will come along.